mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 place or hurled.

-When the bomb goes off, it unleashes the stored psionic energy in an instantaneous wave that affects a radius of 3+1d6 metres.
+When the bomb goes off, it unleashes the stored psionic energy in an instantaneous wave that affects a radius of 3+1d6 meters.
 Everything caught in that radius experiences a negative DM to skills equal to the bomb’s stored Psi points for 1d6 rounds.